dresden-elektronik/deconz-rest-plugin/README.md

 ### Release Schedule

-deCONZ is having a beta releases roughly once per week.
+deCONZ beta releases are scheduled roughly once per week.
 After 2–3 betas a stable version is released and a new beta cycle begins.
-Stable releases are usually published between 1st — 15th of the month.
+The stable release is usually published between 1st — 15th of the month.

 Current Beta: **v2.11.3-beta**
 Current Stable: **v2.10.4**